Understanding Appraisals

-Buying real estate can be the most significant transaction most people may ever make.
-It doesn't matter if a primary residence, a seasonal vacation property or one of many rentals, purchasing real property is a detailed transaction that requires multiple people working in concert to see it through.
+A home purchase can be the most serious transaction some of us will ever consider.
+It doesn't matter if a primary residence, a second vacation property or one of many rentals, the purchase of real property is an involved transaction that requires multiple parties to pull it all off.

-Most people are familiar with the parties having a role in the transaction.
-The most known person in the exchange is the real estate agent.
-Next, the mortgage company provides the financial capital required to fund the deal.
-And ensuring all requirements of the sale are completed and that a clear title transfers from the seller to the buyer is the title company.
+It's likely you are familiar with the parties taking part in the transaction.
+The real estate agent is the most known person in the exchange.
+Then, the lender provides the financial capital needed to fund the exchange.
+And ensuring all details of the transaction are completed and that a clear title transfers to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the real estate is consistent with the purchase price?
+So, who's responsible for making sure the property is worth the amount being paid?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from A. M. Appraisals will ensure, you as an interested party, are informed.

-Our first task at A. M. Appraisals is to inspect the property to ascertain its true status.
-We must physically view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the shape a typical buyer would expect them to be.
-To ensure the stated size of the property has not been misrepresented and describe the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.
+Our first duty at A. M. Appraisals is to inspect the property to determine its true status.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the shape a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and conveying the layout of the property.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the house.

 Replacement Cost

-Here, we analyze information on local construction costs, the cost of labor and other factors to figure out how much it would cost to replace the property being appraised.
-This figure commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where we use information on local construction costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+It's also the least used method.

-Appraisers are intimately familiar with the communities in which they appraise.
-They thoroughly understand the value of certain features to the homeowners of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property in question.
-Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers get to know the subdivisions in which they appraise.
+They thoroughly understand the value of particular features to the people of that area.
+Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the home being appraised.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-• If, for example, the comparable has an extra half bath that the subject doesn't, the appraiser may deduct the value of that half bath from the sales price of the comparable.
+• If, for example, the comparable has an extra half bath that the subject doesn't, the appraiser may subtract the value of that half bath from the sales price of the comparable.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true value of features of homes in West Columbia and Lexington, A. M. Appraisals is your local authority.
-This approach to value is most often awarded the most consideration when an appraisal is for a real estate sale.
+At A. M. Appraisals, we are experts in knowing the worth of real estate features in West Columbia and Lexington County neighborhoods.
+The sales comparison approach to value is usually awarded the most consideration when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional way of valuing real estate.
-In this scenario, the amount of revenue the property yields is taken into consideration along with other rents in the area for comparable properties to derive the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
+In this scenario, the amount of income the property produces is taken into consideration along with income produced by nearby properties to determine the current value.

-Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-Note: While this amount is probably the most reliable indication of what a property is worth, it probably will not be the price at which the property closes.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-At the end of the day, an appraiser from A. M. Appraisals will help you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While the appraised value is probably the most accurate indication of what a house is worth, it probably will not be the final sales price.
+Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from A. M. Appraisals will help you get the most fair and balanced property value, so you can make wise real estate decisions.

 Got a Question?